punitMashruwala/kdd_covid-19/README.md

 >  For more detail, please check this readme file:
 [https://www.acaps.org/sites/acaps/files/key-documents/files/acaps_-_covid-19_government_measures_dataset_readme.pdf](https://www.acaps.org/sites/acaps/files/key-documents/files/acaps_-_covid-19_government_measures_dataset_readme.pdf)
 >
 > **EDA:**
 >
-> We have used various visualization methods to summarize the main characteristics of each feature as part of EDA.
+> We have done EDA on our covid-19 dataset to analyze how different countries prepared themselves to fight the virus, after performing the initial data preparation.
 > More can be seen in the notebook in the folder with the name [**eda_code**](https://github.com/punitMashruwala/kdd_covid-19/tree/main/eda_code) or in the pdf file with the name: [**EDA - Jupyter Notebook.pdf**](https://github.com/punitMashruwala/kdd_covid-19/blob/main/EDA%20-%20Jupyter%20Notebook.pdf)